Post-clustering Inference under Dependence: Unknown dependence structures

-Note that we are requiring the proportion of pairs of observations having a given a pair of means to approach the product of individual proportions \eqref{convergence_indep} when both observations are far away in $\mathbf{X}^{(n)}$.
-Stronger conditions need to be imposed to the sequence $\lbrace\mathbf{U}^{(n)}\rbrace_{n\in\mathbb{N}}$ in order for \eqref{convergence_U} to converge with tractable limit.
+\end{assumption} Note that we are requiring the proportion of pairs of observations having a given a pair of means to approach the product of individual proportions \eqref{convergence_indep} when both observations are far away in $\mathbf{X}^{(n)}$.
+Assumption \ref{as_3} can be alternatively formulated in terms of strong mixing of measure-preserving dynamical systems~\cite[Chapter 20]{Klenke}.
+This is proved in Appendix~\ref{proofs_2}.